 - 15. Gender reassignment: people who are proposing to undergo, are undergoing, or have undergone a process (or part of a process) to reassign their gender have the protected characteristic of gender reassignment.
-ODST commit that any such employee or applicant will not be discriminated against on account of this characteristic, e.g. absence from work due to a gender reassignment process will be treated in the same manner as absence for illness or injury. - 16.
+ODST commit that any such employee or applicant will not be discriminated against on account of this characteristic, e.g., absence from work due to a gender reassignment process will be treated in the same manner as absence for illness or injury. - 16.
 Marriage (including same sex marriage) or civil partnership: ODST employees and job applicants who are married or in a civil partnership will be treated fairly and equally to all others. - 17.
 Pregnancy and maternity: women who are pregnant or on maternity leave are protected from discrimination during the period of pregnancy or statutory maternity leave to which they are entitled.
 Additional statutory rights are also applicable to a pregnant employee such as time off for antenatal care and unfair dismissal protection. - 18.
 Race: a racial group is a group of people who have or share a colour, nationality and ethnic or national origins.
 Employees of ODST will not be treated less favourably on account of these characteristics. - 19.
 Religion or belief: ODST employees and applicants will not be discriminated against on the basis of their religion or beliefs and will be respectful of those of other religions or their own.
 This protection also applies to those who do not follow a religion. - 20.
 Sexual orientation: ODST employees and applicants will be treated fairly regardless of their sexual orientation and the dignity of all should be respected.
-Care should be taken to avoid situations where a person feels excluded or unwelcome because of their sexual orientation and line managers should be aware that harassment that takes the form of a general culture, e.g. the telling of homophobic jokes, should not be tolerated. - 21.
-Sex: male and female employees and job applicants will not be treated less favourably on the basis of their gender.
+Care should be taken to avoid situations where a person feels excluded or unwelcome because of their sexual orientation, or where interviewers ask questions that may be regarded as intrusive or imply potential discrimination.
+Line managers should be aware that harassment that takes the form of a general culture, e.g., the telling of homophobic jokes, should not be tolerated.

+21. Sex: no employee or job applicant will be treated less favourably on the basis of their gender identity.